 i) This includes but is not limited to a weighted blanket, mini trampoline, theraputty, etc.

-Do I have to exhaust my Winter 2020 Funds before I can be eligible for the Summer Scholarship?
+Do I have to exhaust my Summer 2020 Funds before I can be eligible for the Winter Scholarship?

 What is the application process for scholarships?